Lucky Color 200 120 Review: First Roll After Trying 35mm

 Daylight:

-I think that this is where Lucky Color 200 does its best.
+This is where Lucky Color 200 does its best.
 Colors have a nice saturated vibrancy and most importantly, I think they're true to life while maintaining a "look".
+I found this to be a similar performance to its 35mm counterpart.

 Golden Hour: